 Take the missed dose as soon as you remember it.
 However, if it is almost time for the next dose, skip the missed dose and continue your regular dosing schedule.
 Do not take a double dose to make up for a missed one.

-Side effects from isosorbide are common.
-Tell your doctor if any of these symptoms are severe or do not go away: headacherashdizzinessupset stomachheadacheflushing (feeling of warmth)
+Isosorbide may cause side effects.
+Tell your doctor if any of these symptoms or those listed in the SPECIAL PRECAUTIONS section are severe or do not go away: nausea

 If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online [at Web Site] or by phone [1-800-332-1088].